 The circuit itself was on sealed public roads and eight and three-quarter miles in length (14.082 km) running in a clockwise direction and took in the towns of both Lobethal and Charleston.
 It was almost triangular in shape and featured hairpins, s-bends, fast sweepers and flat out straights with changes in elevation that ranked it as one of the best road courses of the time anywhere in the world.

 Baron Claus Von Oertzen managed the DKW team and his vivacious wife Baroness Irene Von Oertzen also accompanied him to Australia.
 It was quite a shock to the locals when the teams van, plastered in swastikas, arrived in the township.
 There were also rumours that a British Special Intelligence Service agent was shadowing the team as pre-war tensions began to rise.

-The team had planned to return again at the end 1938 and Kluge left behind his practice bike.
-This was a 1936 model works URe 250, which was left in the care of the Victorian DKW importer who was waiting on the arrival of a 1938 SS 250 production version of the factory machines.
-DKW were the first manufacturer to sell a production version of their “works” racers to the public.
-However the team did not return due to the onset of the Second World War.
+The team had planned to return again at the end of 1938 and Kluge left behind his practice bike.
+This was a 1936 model works URe 250, which was left in the care of the Victorian DKW importer who was waiting for the arrival of a 1938 SS 250 production version of the factory machines.
+DKW was the first manufacturer to sell a production version of their “works” racers to the public.
+However, the team did not return due to the onset of the Second World War.

 After the war road races were held at nearby Woodside and in 1948 racing returned once more to Lobethal until the South Australian State Government banned racing on public roads and brought to an end any thoughts of resurrecting the Lobethal TT.